Home Influencer Marketing influencer marketing

 • Budget Expansion: A majority of brands (25%) are not just adopting influencer marketing but plan to spend 40% of their marketing budgets on it.

-The Influencer Marketing Hub is now an established website with hundreds of articles explaining the intricacies of influencer marketing, along with other types of online marketing.
-The original version of this post was the first article we wrote for the site.
+Influencer Marketing Hub is now an established website with hundreds of articles explaining the guiding and informing brands towards the best influencer marketing agencies and platforms.
+The original version of this post was the first article we wrote for the site back in 2016.
 We know, however, that there are still people who come here for the first time, wondering what influencer marketing is.
-So, we have updated this article to focus on the basics of influencer marketing for 2024.
+So, we have updated this article to focus on the basics of influencer marketing for 2025.

 Influencer Marketing Statistics